limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 Everything is encrypted
 ```

+Duh.
 The decoded flag offers nothing of value.

 ### Decryption

 It's obvious that we are looking at some kind of substitution cipher.
-The method to decipher such a cipher is to look for words with repeated characters.
+The method to decipher it — is to look for words with repeated characters.
 For example, straight up we have "Wrnrgir", which is a substitution for "Dimitri".
-The first line is "Hi Dimitri".
+As such, the first line is "Hi Dimitri".

 Moving on to the word "zxxvhh", which has two pairs of repeated characters — we can turn to regular expression and a dictionary to help us find the next substitution candidate.